Forgot Password

 Acclimatization

-In case someone experiences altitude sickness immediate descent is crucial for recovery.
-In instances, your trek leader will assess the situation.
-Make a decision on whether to continue the trek or descend promptly based on the team’s overall condition.
+In case someone experiences altitude sickness, immediate descent is crucial for recovery.
+In some instances, your trek leader will assess the situation.
+Decide on whether to continue the trek or descend promptly based on the team’s overall condition.

 Available Facilities during this Tour Drinking Water during the Island Peak Climbing

-When hiking for, more than 4 to 5 hours daily in regions it’s important to stay hydrated by drinking plenty of water.
-Dehydration is common at altitudes so increasing your fluid intake is essential.
-While bottled water is an option it can be expensive at locations.
-To save money consider carrying a filtration bottle or purification tablets along with a water bottle to refill at springs and taps along the trail.
+When hiking for more than 4 to 5 hours daily in regions, it’s important to stay hydrated by drinking plenty of water.
+Dehydration is common at altitudes, so increasing your fluid intake is essential.
+While bottled water is an option, it can be expensive atsome locations.
+To save money, consider carrying a filtration bottle or purification tablets along with a water bottle to refill at springs and taps along the trail.
 Tea shops also offer boiled water for a cost, per liter or pot if needed.

 Communication during the trip

-During the Island Peak Climbing Trek, you’ll have access, to internet services at the lodges for a fee.
-At these lodges you can reach out to your loved ones; however, once we ascend to elevations we rely on phones for safe communication.
-Our trek guide will connect with all team members daily to ensure a journey.
-If needed our main office is reachable, for assistance.
-While you can consider purchasing a SIM card in Kathmandu keep in mind that mobile signals may weaken at altitudes.
+During the Island Peak Climbing Trek, you’ll have access to internet services at the lodges for a fee.
+At these lodges, you can reach out to your loved ones; however, once we ascend to elevations, we rely on phones for safe communication.
+Our trek guide will connect with all team members daily to ensure asuccessful journey.
+If needed, our main office is reachable for assistance.
+While you can consider purchasing a SIM card in Kathmandu, keep in mind that mobile signals may weaken at altitudes.

 Free Airport Transfer

-When you are new to a country it can be quite challenging to navigate the places.
-We understand this problem so we have arranged a receiving team for you during your arrival at the Tribhuwan International Airport.
-You will be properly greeted and be transferred to your hotel.
-The transfer to the airport service is also available during your departure from Nepal and this service is included in the trip cost.
+When you are new to a country, it can be quite challenging to navigate the places.
+We understand this problem, so we have arranged a receiving team for you during your arrival at the Tribhuwan International Airport.
+You will be properly greeted and transferred to your hotel.
+The transfer to the airport service is also available during your departure from Nepal, and this service is included in the trip cost.

 Sagarmatha National Park Entry Permit